Maria

 The idea that “Poles will do any job, and for less money, at that” has led to exploitation in some cases.
 Like, let’s say, former US president Donald Trump, who according to “…hired a group of undocumented Polish laborers who put in ‘12-hour shifts with inadequate safety equipment at subpar wages that their contractor paid sporadically, if at all.’”, as was covered by a 2017 piece in TIME magazine.

-STEREOTYPE 4: “Nobody likes a whiner” – or how Polish people complain (allegedly: a lot)
+STEREOTYPE 4: Everybody loves a winner, but nobody likes a whiner – or how Polish people complain

 Some people say Poles have a tendency to grumble.
 Whether it's about the weather, politics, or life in general, from a Polish person's point of view, the glass is always half empty.